-- Go at your child’s pace – don’t try to rush the relationship with her new step-parent.
+- Go at your child’s pace – don’t try to rush the relationship between your child and your partner.

-- Try to create relaxed and safe times when your child can get to know his step-parent better.
-For example, they could watch a movie together, go for a walk, or play board games.
+- Try to create relaxed and safe times when your child can get to know your partner better.
+For example, they could watch a movie together, go for a walk or play board games.

-If you need to talk to your partner about the way your partner is parenting your child, a parenting teamwork approach might help.
-This kind of approach can help you face the ups and downs of family life in a positive way that cuts down on conflict.
+If you need to talk to your new partner about the way they’re parenting your child, a parenting teamwork approach might help.
+This kind of approach can help you navigate the ups and downs of family life in a positive way.

-Children in blended families can sometimes feel ‘stuck in the middle’ between their parents and worry about which parent they should be loyal to.
-You can help your child avoid or handle this situation by:
+Children in blended families and stepfamilies can sometimes feel ‘stuck in the middle’ between their parents.
+They might worry about which parent they should be loyal to.
+Here are some ideas for helping your child avoid or handle this situation:

-- ensuring your child has regular contact with his other parent, as long as it’s safe for your child
+- Ensure your child has regular contact with their other parent, as long as this is safe for your child.

-- trying not to criticise your former partner in front of your child
+- Try not to criticise your child’s other parent in front of your child.

-- not asking your child to pass messages to his other parent
+- Avoid asking your child to pass messages to their other parent.

-- not quizzing your child about what he did at his other parents’ house – let your child tell you what he wants to tell you
+- Avoid asking your child about what they did at their other parents’ house – let your child tell you what they want to tell you.

-- sharing memories with your child of times with your former partner, like family holidays or birthday celebrations.
+- Share memories with your child of times with their other parent, like family holidays or birthday celebrations.

-Children in blended families: what affects their feelings
+Children in blended families and stepfamilies: what affects their feelings

-How your child feels about life in a blended family can depend on things like:
+Your child’s feelings about life in a blended family or stepfamily can depend on things like:

 - how old your child is